-No extension of time or continuance may be granted except upon order of a judge or a fulltime magistrate judge.
-Enlargements shall be sparingly granted and only in a manner consistent with the Speedy Trial Act.
+No extension of time or continuance may be granted except upon order of a judge or a full-time magistrate judge.
+Enlargements are to be sparingly granted and only in a manner consistent with the Speedy Trial Act.

 TRIAL JURORS